robotique-udes/zeus_rover/multimaster_setup.md

     export ROS_MASTER_URI=http://{ip_addres}:11311
     export ROS_IP={ip_address}
     ```
+3. Close the terminal you were using and open a new one so that the changes you made to `~/.bashrc` are applied.
-3. Launch the multimaster nodes
+4. Launch the multimaster nodes
     ```bash
     roslaunch steve_control multimaster.launch
     ```